laravel/nova-docs/1.0/resources/fields.md

 ## Showing / Hiding Fields

 Often, you will only want to display a field in certain situations.
 For example, there is typically no need to show a `Password` field on a resource index listing.
 Likewise, you may wish to only display a `Created At` field on the creation / update forms.
-Nova makes it a breeze to hide / show fields on certain screens.
+Nova makes it a breeze to hide / show fields on certain pages.

 The following methods may be used to show / hide fields based on the display context: